Paget96/Localazy-Card/README.md

 # Localazy-Card

-This is a small library to help the developers who already using Localazy to localize their apps
+This is a small library to help the developers who already using <a href="https://localazy.com">Localazy</a> to localize their apps

 Add it in your root build.gradle at the end of repositories: